Paid online surveys attract many people since it’s an easy way to make money online.

 Survey sites track survey takers and create profiles on them.
 Some survey sites work with other survey sites.

-If your supplied information doesn’t match up across different platforms, or even across different surveys, you’ll eventually be found out and banned.
+If your supplied information doesn’t match up across different platforms, or even across different surveys, you’ll eventually be found out and banned from these sites.

 Online surveys can lead to better-paying opportunities.